 We strongly recommend and prefer that children have a single lesson initially, to make sure that they enjoy the lesson and Sydney Horse.
 If they do enjoy their lesson, you can use the $85 payment as a deposit for a package, provided you buy the package on the same day as the lesson.
 This way, you haven’t made a large commitment if they turn out not to be so keen on the reality of lessons, which does happen sometimes.

 Once a child can ride confidently by themselves in walk and rising trot and can safely steer themselves around the arena in rising trot, for at least twenty minutes, they can also consider sharing a lesson.
-They can share either with someone they know or with someone we suggest who is at the same riding level.
-Shared lessons go for one hour and are $110 per person (or $990 for a block of ten).
+They can share either with riders they know or with riders we suggest who are at the same riding level.
+Shared lessons go for 90 minutes for children and include learning to groom and tack up plus a 45 minute riding lesson.
+90 minute shared lessons are $95 each or ten sessions are $850.

 Shared lessons can be more social and therefore more fun for some children.
 Others prefer the one-on-one relationship with their coach.